amathislab/DLC2action/README.md

 [Liza Kozlova](https://github.com/elkoz) from the [A. Mathis Group at EPFL](https://www.mathislab.org/) is the main developer of DLC2Action.

 We are grateful to many people for feedback, alpha-testing and suggestions, in particular to Andy Bonnetto, Lucas Stoffl, Margaret Lane, Marouane Jaakik, Steffen Schneider and Mackenzie Mathis.

+## License:

+Note that the software is provided "as is", without warranty of any kind, express or implied.
+If you use the code or data, please cite us!

+## Reference:

+Stay tuned for our first publication -- Any feedback on this beta release is welcome at this time.
+Thanks for using DLC2Action.